skovsboll/elm-crontab/README.md

 ## Caveats

-Does neither support month abbreviations (JAN, FEB, MAR) nor day-of-week abbreviations (SUN, MON, ...).
+Only five segments supported.

-No other fancy syntax supported.
+No fancy syntax supported.